Scapular: Devotional scapular

 Devotional scapulars are objects of popular piety, primarily worn by Catholics, as well as some Anglicans and Lutherans, designed to show the wearer's pledge to a confraternity, a saint, or a way of life, as well as reminding the wearer of that promise.
 Some devotional scapulars bear images, or verses from scripture.

 Devotional scapulars typically consist of two rectangular pieces of cloth, wool or other fabric that are connected by bands.
 One rectangle hangs over the chest of the wearer, while the other rests on the back, with the bands running over the shoulders.
 Some scapulars have extra bands running under the arms and connecting the rectangles to prevent them from getting dislodged underneath the wearer's top layer of clothes.

 The roots of devotional scapulars can be traced to the gathering of laity into confraternities for spiritual direction, whereby the faithful would be assigned some badge or token of affiliation and devotion.
 The image or message on the scapular usually reflects the order's focus, tradition or favored devotion.
 Devotional scapulars and the indulgences attached to them grew along with the growth of Catholic confraternities during the 17th and 18th centuries.

 Our Lady of Mount Carmel statue in Chile with a Brown Scapular, an example of the use of the scapular in Marian art.

 The fact that specific promises and indulgences were attached to the wearing of scapulars helped increase their following, as was seen with the early example of the Brown Scapular.
-This promise was based on the Carmelite tradition that the Blessed Virgin Mary appeared to St. Simon Stock at Cambridge, England, in 1251 in answer to his appeal for help for his oppressed order and recommended the Brown Scapular of Our Lady of Mount Carmel to him and promised salvation for the faithful who wore it piously.
+This promise was based on the Carmelite tradition that the Blessed Virgin Mary appeared to Simon Stock at Cambridge, England, in 1251 in answer to his appeal for help for his oppressed order and recommended the Brown Scapular of Our Lady of Mount Carmel to him and promised salvation for the faithful who wore it piously.
 Regardless of the scholarly debates regarding the exact origin of the Brown Scapular, it is clear that it has been a part of the Carmelite habit since the late 13th century.